What Is IDX in Real Estate? A Beginner’s Guide for New Realtors

 Access to the listing information can remove you from a part of the process if you don’t leverage other marketing tactics like automated follow-ups.
 Since the IDX will pull all listings from your MLS and you cannot limit the data to a target neighborhood, price point, or property type, agents will receive leads spanning across the entire region.
 The incoming leads are not parsed to show which incoming leads you should focus your time on.

-How to overcome this: Implementing a customer relationship manager (CRM) with your IDX website will keep your leads organized and allow agents to manage more than just their lead contacts.
+How to overcome this: Implementing a CRM with your IDX website will keep your leads organized and allow agents to manage more than just their lead contacts.
 The LionDesk CRM helps agents identify high-quality leads through email tracking by identifying which prospective leads are interested and engaging with your content.

 The platform also has unlimited contact tagging to manage lead types and active clients.
-In addition, it has the ability to launch mass communication to phone, email, and text message, along with the capability to create and send direct mailers to help market your exclusive listings.
+It also has the ability to launch mass communication via phone, email, and text message, along with the capability to create and mail direct mailers to help market your exclusive listings.
 Check out our LionDesk review to see how this CRM can help streamline lead management.

 While the IDX feed is beneficial in engaging and capturing leads, you must learn the process of lead conversion to turn the lead into a closed deal.
-When converting leads, the best approach for real estate agents is to implement a system to nurture leads and continuously convey your value as a real estate agent.
-Keeping yourself top of mind will help clients become familiar with your services and increase their likelihood to reach out or move forward in the buying or selling process.
+When converting leads, the best approach for real estate agents is to implement a system to nurture leads and continuously convey their value as real estate agents.
+Keeping yourself top of mind will help clients become familiar with your services and increase their likelihood of reaching out or moving forward in the buying or selling process.

 Cost of IDX

-Real estate professionals cannot just purchase the IDX software—they need to choose an IDX provider in conjunction with their website.
+Real estate professionals cannot just purchase IDX software.
+They would need to choose an IDX provider in conjunction with their website.
 The first and most expensive option is to build a website from scratch.
 You will have to obtain a website developer and designer to create a website on platforms like WordPress, and then have them implement an IDX plugin on your site to obtain the MLS information to display listings in real time.

 We’ve identified a few IDX plugins and costs below:

 Another option for creating an IDX website is to choose a real estate website builder with a built-in IDX integration.
-These websites are easy to launch, and most provide preset templates that just require some drag and drop to create stunning, user-friendly website pages that are IDX-friendly.
+These real estate websites with IDX are easy to launch, and most provide preset templates that require some drag and drop to create stunning, user-friendly website pages that are IDX-friendly.

 The cost for IDX using a website builder is typically already built into their monthly or annual fees, so you don’t have to pay extra for a plugin or website developer.
 We’ve listed some IDX website providers with pricing below: